Amy is an attorney in the firm’s Litigation Practice Group. Amy practices

 and graduated first in her class,

-summa cum laude, from Loyola Law School, Los Angeles in 2007.
+summa cum laude, from Loyola Law School, Los Angeles.

 - Member of the Bar – New Hampshire